 Peatlands, for example, store more carbon than the world’s rainforests, but 80% of peat bogs in the UK have been destroyed through human impact.

 “We must radically change the way we manage our land, sea and other natural assets if the UK is to meet its legally-binding climate targets and stop the ongoing loss of our biodiversity,” Rewilding Britain said in its report outlining how rewilding can help decarbonise the UK.

 Since rewilding a 3,500-acre estate 20 years ago in Sussex, south-east England, Isabella Tree says they have doubled their land’s soil carbon.
 It’s a “massive revelation” for an area that had been intensively farmed for years.

 Charlie Burrell and Isabella Tree inherited the Knepp Castle Estate as a working-intensive dairy and arable farm.

 “After 17 years, we realised we had to do something different to the land, to do something to work with the land, rather than battling it all the time,” says Tree, who seems to have lived up to her family name with her love of nature.

 They started by restoring a part of the estate in the early 2000s.
 “We sewed with native low weald grass and wildflower mix, and put in free-roaming fallow deer to graze it.”

-Tree explains that the dung, urine and trampling bodies of free-roaming animals is “hugely important” for soil restoration.
+Tree explains that the dung, urine, and trampling bodies of free-roaming animals are “hugely important” for soil restoration.
 “We have doubled our soil carbon since we started rewilding.
 We have tripled micro rise of fungi, which is hugely important for the transport of nutrients into plants, and is also part of the carbon cycle.
 It’s massively important for storage of carbon.”